TCPWAVE/Google-Cloud-DDI-Automation/README.md

 ![architecture](https://user-images.githubusercontent.com/4006576/54914264-9475c180-4f1a-11e9-8e3b-3e3d62cd9f4c.png)
 # 3. Configuration Steps to send updates to TCPWave IPAM
 ## 3.1 Prerequisites
-1. Project should be attached to billing account.
+1. Project should be attached to the billing account.
 2. Enable Firebase in the url: https://console.firebase.google.com/  and add the project to it.
 3. Enable Google Cloud Functions.
 ## 3.2 Create a Topic